-As expected, due to prolonged COVID-19 measures such as moratoria, the observed default frequency is lower than the predicted long-term default rate.
-This can also be attributed to the reduction in the Central Bank's key interest rates in 2020, as a significant set of customers enjoyed lower debt service through variable interest rates or refinancing.
-Furthermore, the purchasing power of wages is relatively high in historical context, despite considerable inflation in recent months.
-The observed default frequency was 1.0% compared to the 2.0% predicted probability of default for individuals, while corresponding rates were 2.1% and 4.2% for small companies, respectively.
+As expected, due to COVID-19 measures such as moratoria, the observed default frequency is lower than the predicted long-term default rate.
+Since the PD models were fitted on regular business cycle data, a discrepancy between ODF and predicted default rates is not necessarily a cause for concern.
+Although inflation has proven more stubborn and interest rates have risen in the past year, households and businesses have shown to be resilient in historical context.
+The observed default frequency was 1.1% compared to the 2.9% predicted probability of default for individuals, while corresponding rates were 2.5% and 7.5% for small companies, respectively.